 Deciding on the policy supports

-Not only is there a question about which of the above challenges should receive primary (secondary or even tertiary) focus, selecting the right policy supports depends on a number of factors including:
+Not only is there a question about which of the above challenges should receive primary (secondary or even tertiary) focus, is our toolkit (i.e. all those nails that we have in the cupboard) fit for purpose?
+It depends on a number of factors, including:

-the level and target of support (i.e. directly businesses, workers, markets)
+the level and target of support available (i.e. directly businesses, workers, markets)

 the timeline and perceived urgency of the challenge.